kz1000a1/EngineAutoStopEliminator/README.md

 By using any code in this project you assume any and all risk, and release any liability from the author.

+## Supported Commands

+- `M0` - Set mode to Engine Auto Stop Eliminator mode (default)
+- `M1` - Set mode to Engine Auto Stop Eliminator with Debug Message output to USB CDC port mode
+- `M2` - Disable Engine Auto Stop Eliminator function and Can Dump output to USB CDC port mode
+- `V` - Returns firmware version and remote path as a string

+This firmware currently does not provide any ACK/NACK feedback for serial commands.

 ## Building

 Firmware builds with GCC.
 Specifically, you will need gcc-arm-none-eabi, which